antrea-io/antrea/site/docs/v0.7.0/ovs-pipeline.md

-The rest of the flows read as follows: if the source IP address is in set {10.10.1.2, 10.10.1.3}, and the destination OF port is in the set {3, 4} (which correspond to IP addresses {10.10.1.2, 10.10.1.3}, and the destination TCP port is in the set {80}, then use `conjunction` action with id 1, which is resubmit to [L2ForwardingOutTable].
-Otherwise, resubmit to [IngressDefaultTable].
+The rest of the flows read as follows: if the source IP address is in set {10.10.1.2, 10.10.1.3}, and the destination OF port is in the set {3, 4} (which correspond to IP addresses {10.10.1.2, 10.10.1.3}, and the destination TCP port is in the set {80}, then use `conjunction` action with id 1, which goes to [L2ForwardingOutTable].
+Otherwise, go to [IngressDefaultTable].
 One notable difference is how we use OF ports to identify the destination of the traffic, while we use IP addresses in [EgressRuleTable] to identify the source of the traffic.
 We do this as an increased security measure in case a local Pod